-Recapturing the case of the Tiber River waterfront in Rome, it is known that the difference between the ancient system (formed by several stepped embankments) and the modern one by Raffaele Canevari (consisting of a steep single-high wall), is a significant example of the shifting attitude towards the flooding problematic.
-Indeed, the ancient stepped system took into account the adaptiveness to the variations of the river water levels, while the 19th century modern solution, through the elevation of an 18,75 meter high wall - the muraglione - cuts off the presence of the riverside in the city and has contributed to the growth of the urban fabric detached from the waterfront, as Rodolfo Lanciani had already denounced in 1897 [Figure 30].
+Recapturing the case of the Tiber River waterfront in Rome, it is known that the difference between the ancient system (formed by several stepped embankments) and the modern one by Raffaele Canevari (consisting of a steep single-high wall), is a significant example of the shifting attitude towards the flooding problematic16.
+Indeed, the ancient stepped system took into account the adaptiveness to the variations of the river water levels, while the XIX Century modern solution, through the elevation of an 18,75 meter high wall17 - the muraglione - cuts off the presence of the riverside in the city and has contributed to the growth of the urban fabric detached from the waterfront, as Rodolfo Lanciani had already denounced in 1897 (Figure 30)18.

-In contrast with this attitude, one should remember that, back in the 18th century, in one of the Tiber most important piers in Rome, the design of Porto di Ripetta (Alessandro Specchi and Carlo Fontana, 1703) was conceived in adaptiveness to the riverbed and water level variations.
-This functional multi-leveled pier was formed by curved stairs with deep treads, in a majestic baroque gesture of a theatre connecting the river to the urban square in front of the church of San Girolamo degli Schiavoni with symbolical eloquence [Figure 31].
-This is the reason why the toponymic name of the actual square is Piazza del Porto di Ripetta, although the port doesn't exist anymore.
-It disappeared under the muraglione during the great reconstruction works of the riverbanks that started in 1875.
-In fact, it was not demolished, as it lies in the underground - and its memory stood.
-Its original two columns, which served as hydrometers (i.e., for measuring the level of the floods), were dismantled and placed in a warehouse only to be reassembled in 1930, with some modifications, in the latter Piazza del Porto di Ripetta.
+In contrast with this attitude, one should remember that, back in the XVIII Century, in one of the Tiber most important piers in Rome, the design of Porto di Ripetta (Alessandro Specchi and Carlo Fontana, 1703) was conceived in adaptiveness to the riverbed and water level variations.
+This functional multi-leveled pier was formed by curved stairs with deep treads, in a majestic baroque gesture of a theatre connecting the river to the urban square in front of the church of San Girolamo degli Schiavoni with symbolical eloquence (Figure 31).
+This is the reason why the toponymic name of the actual square is "Piazza del Porto di Ripetta", although the port doesn't exist anymore.
+It disappeared under the mura-